 What Is Colorectal Cancer?

-Colon or colorectal cancer is the second-leading cause of cancer deaths.
-It starts in the large intestine (colon) or the rectum (end of the colon).
-Once it forms, the cancerous cells can spread to other parts of the body, like the liver or lungs.
-This makes it harder to treat and more deadly.
-The key to treatment is catching it in its earliest stages or before precancerous polyps develop into cancer.
+Colorectal cancer is the second-leading cause of cancer deaths.
+It starts in the large intestine (colon) or rectum (end of colon).
+Once it forms, the cancerous cells can spread to other body parts, making it harder to treat and more deadly.
+The key to treatment is catching it in its earliest stages, before precancerous polyps develop into cancer.

 Risk Factors